JoshuaGrams/tiny-qbn/README.md

 most useful of these are:

 * `<<cardrow passages wrap="cardbox">>` displays a row of cards, each in a box with a background and border.
+Pass `"linkbox"` for links instead of contents.

 * `<<cardcolumn passages wrap="cardbox">>` displays a column of cards in boxes.
+Pass `"linkbox"` for links instead of contents.

 * `<<cardlist passages wrap="card">>` displays a comma-separated list of cards.
+Pass `"linkto"` for links instead of contents.

 The widgets used to implement these are also available: